Agentic Verification of Software Systems

-Proof generation aims to automatically synthesize proof scripts that discharge the given proof obligations, which closes the last mile of program verification.
-Fueled by recent advances in AI, a growing body of work tackles this task with machine-learning methods.
-Early works \cite{yang2019coqgym, sanchez2020generating, first2020tactok, sanchez2023passport} often cast this problem as a sequence generation task.
-They design smart representations of syntactic constraints~\cite{yang2019coqgym}, proof states~\cite{first2020tactok}, and fine-grained proof contexts~\cite{sanchez2023passport} to enable neural networks to generate valid tactic sequences.
-However, applying a tactic successfully does not always advance the proof, as it may yield equivalent or even harder subgoals.
-This mismatch limits standalone prediction networks, which fixate on next-step tactic generation without a reliable global progress signal.
-To address this, an orthogonal line of work \cite{blaauwbroek2020tactician, sanchez2024qedcartographer} augments these networks with search strategies to guide tactic generation.
-For instance, \qedcartographer~\cite{sanchez2024qedcartographer} extends \proverbot\cite{sanchez2020generating} with a tactic selection model, trained through reinforcement learning with a fine-grained reward function.
+Proof automation aims to automatically synthesize proof scripts that discharge proof obligations, addressing the last mile of program verification.
+Recent advances in AI have led to a growing body of learning-based approaches.
+Early works \cite{yang2019coqgym, sanchez2020generating, first2020tactok, sanchez2023passport} often formulate this task as sequence generation, using representations of syntactic constraints~\cite{yang2019coqgym}, proof states~\cite{first2020tactok}, and fine-grained proof contexts~\cite{sanchez2023passport} to generate tactic sequences.
+However, successfully applying a tactic does not always mean the proof has progressed, since it may produce equivalent or even harder subgoals.
+This limits standalone prediction models that focus only on next-step tactic generation without a reliable notion of global progress.
+To address this, another line of work \cite{blaauwbroek2020tactician, sanchez2024qedcartographer} combines tactic prediction with search strategies.
+For example, \qedcartographer~\cite{sanchez2024qedcartographer} extends \proverbot\cite{sanchez2020generating} with a reinforcement-learning-based tactic selection model.

-On the other hand, Large Language Models (LLMs), with their remarkable capabilities in mathematical reasoning and high-level understanding, have become a promising alternative.
-A recent study~\cite{lu2025palm} shows that LLMs can grasp the high-level structure of proofs, though they often stumble on rudimentary errors such as invalid references.
-Building on this observation, \palm first prompts the LLM to generate a complete proof script, and then applies deterministic repair mechanisms supplemented by the external tool \coqhammer~\cite{coqhammer} to patch errors.
-More recently, \rango~\cite{rango-icse25} fine-tuned an LLM as a knowledge base for tactic generation.
-At every step of the proof, \rango retrieves the most relevant proofs and lemmas for the current proof state based on the predefined similarity function, and then prompts its knowledge base to generate the next tactic.
+On the other hand, Large Language Models (LLMs) have emerged as a promising alternative due to their strong mathematical reasoning and high-level understanding.
+A recent study~\cite{lu2025palm} shows that while LLMs can capture the high-level structure of proofs, they often make basic mistakes such as invalid references.
+Building on this observation, \palm first prompts the LLM to generate a complete proof script, and then applies deterministic repair mechanisms together with \coqhammer~\cite{coqhammer} to fix errors. \copra~\cite{thakur2024context} adopts an in-context learning approach for Lean/Coq, iteratively proposing tactics, executing them in the ITP, and using error feedback to construct complete proofs under a query budget.
+More recently, \rango~\cite{rango-icse25} fine-tunes an LLM as a knowledge base for tactic generation.
+At each proof step, it retrieves relevant proofs and lemmas for the current proof state and then prompts the model to generate the next tactic.